Spring 2014 quarter

 - farm and garden management; working with nonprofit organizations focusing on food, land use and agriculture; state and county extension; and state and federal regulatory agencies.

 Do you want to produce food for yourself, your family and other families in your community?
 What does it take to grow food and feed yourself and others every day throughout the year?
-This three-quarter program (spring, summer and fall quarters) will explore the details of sustainable food production systems using three pillars of sustainability—economic, environmental and social justice—as our lens.
+This three-quarter program (spring, summer and fall quarters) will explore the details of sustainable food production systems using three primary measures of sustainability—economic, environmental and social justice.
 While our primary focus will be on small-scale organic production, we will examine a variety of production systems.
 Our focus will be on the scientific knowledge, critical thinking and observation skills needed to grow food using ecologically informed methods, along with the management and business skills appropriate for small-scale production.

 We will be studying and working on the Evergreen Organic Farm through an entire growing season, seed propagation to harvest.
 The farm includes a small-scale direct market stand and CSA as well as a variety of other demonstration areas.
 All students will work on the farm every week to gain practical experiential learning.
 This program is rigorous both physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of crops and animals raised on the farm.

 During spring quarter, we will focus on soil science, nutrient management, and crop botany.
 Additional topics will include introduction to animal husbandry, annual and perennial plant propagation, season extension, and the principles and practice of composting.
-In summer, the main topics will be disease and pest management, which includes entomology plant pathology, weed biology.
+In summer, the main topics will be disease and pest management, which include entomology, plant pathology and weed biology.
 In addition, water management, irrigation system design, maximizing market and value-added opportunities and regulatory issues will also be covered.
 Fall quarter's focus will be on production and business planning, crop physiology, storage techniques and cover crops.

 If you are a student with a disability and would like to request accommodations, please contact the faculty or the office of Access Services (Library Bldg.
 Rm.
-2153 Program Coordinator Steve Schmidt), PH: 360.867.6348; TTY 360.867.6834; E-mail: prior to the start of the quarter.
+2153 , PH: 360.867.6348; TTY 360.867.6834) prior to the start of the quarter.
 If you require accessible transportation for field trips, please contact the faculty well in advance of the field trip dates to allow time to arrange this.

 Students planning to take this program who are receiving financial aid should contact financial aid early in fall quarter 2013 to develop a financial aid plan that includes summer quarter 2014.